 If you own a DSLR camera and have an eye for a great shot, a photography business will be easy to implement.
 From portraits to weddings to capturing events, there’s ample opportunity to make extra money taking photos.

 Travel agents handle the logistics of booking transportation, accommodations, and excursions for a traveler or group of travelers.
 If you’re a travel connoisseur and can provide recommendations for various destinations, this is a great opportunity to make some extra money.
 This can also turn into a full-time business if you continue to get clients throughout the year.

 Being a real estate agent is another lucrative way to make money from home.
 Although you will have to spend time doing home showings, it’s a business that you don’t have to do full time to make a lot of money.
 To become a licensed real estate agent, you must complete training and pass the real estate license exam.

 Massage therapy is always an in-demand business.
 Message therapists can set their own hours and you don’t need a physical location.
 You can travel to your clients to provide in-home services.
 Requirements to become a massage therapist varies by state, but most require hours of training to become licensed.

 Ready to start your home business?

-Starting a home based business has so many benefits, especially if you’re a stay-at-home parent.
-Having your own business allows you to have flexible hours, working from your own home, and in your free time.
+Starting a home-based business has so many benefits, especially if you’re a stay-at-home parent.
+Having your own business allows you to have flexible hours, work from your own home, and in your free time.

 Now you have over 40 of the best business ideas with low startup costs.
 I’ll be adding more to this list as I come across more unique small businesses so be sure to check back!